 Let the dough proof for one hour or until doubled in size.
 Meanwhile, make the white chocolate cream filling.
 I prefer to melt the chocolate in the microwave just because it's easier but you can always use a doubler boiler.
 Just make sure to stir the chocolate every 20 seconds if using the microwave.
 Let the white chocolate cool completely before adding it to the whipped cream.

-Preheat frying oil to 325 degrees F, and fry the donuts until golden brown on both sides.
+Preheat frying oil to 350 degrees F, and fry the donuts until golden brown on both sides.
 Remove the donuts with a slotted spoon and let them cool completely.
 While the donuts are cooling, make the passion fruit glaze.
 All you need is a little passion fruit pulp mixed with powdered sugar and lime zest.
 If you're not a fan of the seeds, just strain the passion fruit pulp before adding it to the powdered sugar.

 Fill those beautiful donuts with the white chocolate cream and finish with the passion fruit glaze.
 Now step back and admire your work.

 Aren't these passion fruit and white chocolate donuts a beauty?
 And they taste just as beautiful.